 - Raspberry Pi computer, any model will work.
 This project is not especially demanding, so it’s a great use for an older board if you have one around.

 - Raspberry Pi Camera Board.
+Current “v2” cameras or original v1, any will do.
 For general work you’ll want the regular version.
 For special projects like security or nighttime nature photography, you can experiment with the infrared version.

 The following parts are optional: